Gippsland coastal forest — Victoria’s dog-friendly heartland

 Are there dog-friendly cabins in Victoria (not just sites)?

-Yes — Victoria has the strongest pet-friendly cabin cohort in Australia.
-Best Friend Holiday Retreat at Tarra Valley (Gippsland) was purpose-built around the canine guest with six off-leash play parks and pet-friendly cabins; Anglesea Family Caravan Park, NRMA Eastern Beach (Lakes Entrance), and several BIG4 sites on the Surf Coast carry pet-friendly cabin inventory.
-Cabin availability is typically limited per park, so book 6–12 weeks ahead in shoulder season for the widest choice.
+Yes — more than anywhere else in Australia.
+Best Friend Holiday Retreat at Tarra Valley (Gippsland) was built around the dog, with six off-leash play areas and dog-friendly cabins; Anglesea Family Caravan Park, NRMA Eastern Beach at Lakes Entrance, and several BIG4 parks on the Surf Coast have dog-friendly cabins too.
+There are usually only a handful of these cabins at each park, so book 6–12 weeks ahead in the shoulder season to get the pick of them.

 What pet fees should I expect at a pet-friendly Victorian caravan park?